-Observe anything you see or feel, and of course – stay calm and relaxed, as before.
+Observe anything you see or feel, and stay calm and relaxed, as before.

 3 – Create the dream scene –

-The more carried away you become, start creating the scene for your dreams and the characters.
+Once you have control, start creating the scene for your dreams and the characters.

 4 – Mind Awake/Body Asleep –

-Your body should become asleep while your mind should remain conscious.
+Your body should fall asleep while your mind should remain conscious.

 Once everything is in play, you should successfully enter from a conscious waking state into a conscious dreaming state.

-Stabilize your awareness in the dream by saying, “I’m dreaming” and a reality check.
+Stabilize your awareness in the dream by saying, “I’m dreaming.”
+Give yourself a reality check.

-Interestingly, Stephen LaBerge, a lucid dream expert, and researcher commented that “WILD, a form of lucid dream initiation, is a skill that improves with motivation and practice.”
+Stephen LaBerge, a lucid dream expert, and researcher, commented, “WILD, a form of lucid dream initiation, is a skill that improves with motivation and practice.”
 So, a longer time frame with more rest would probably improve the efficacy of the technique.

 The technique is a fantastic way to fall into a dreaming state, slow and steady.